Rs 2,000 notes being withdrawn from circulation, exchange window open until Sept 30 - Northlines

 “In accordance with the Reserve Bank of India's ‘Clean Note Policy,' it has been decided to withdraw the Rs 2000 denomination banknotes from circulation.”
 “Banknotes in the denomination of Rs 2000 will remain legal tender,” the statement said.

-When banknotes in other denominations became available in sufficient quantities, the goal of introducing Rs 2000 was met.
-As a result, the printing of Rs 2000 banknotes was halted in 2018-19.
+When banknotes in other denominations became available in sufficient quantities, the goal of introducing Rs 2000 banknotes was met.
+As a result, printing of Rs 2000 banknotes was halted in 2018-19.

 It should be noted that the RBI took a similar step to withdraw notes from circulation in 2013-2014.